Alluxio/alluxio/docs/en/Getting-Started.md

 Before we start Alluxio, we have to configure it.
 We will be using most of the default settings, but we will have to add some parameters for accessing Amazon S3 later.

-First, create the **conf/alluxio-env.sh** file from the template.
+Create the **conf/alluxio-env.sh** configuration file from the template.
 You can create the config file with the following command:

 ```bash
 $ ./bin/alluxio bootstrap-conf localhost
 ```

+### [AWS Bonus] Configuration for AWS

-Afterwards, open the config file **conf/alluxio-env.sh** in your favorite editor to modify it.
-Add the following line to add your AWS S3 access information.
+If you have an Amazon AWS account with your access key id and secret key, you can modify the Alluxio configuration for performing other tasks later in this guide.
+Open the config file **conf/alluxio-env.sh** in your favorite editor to modify it.
+Add the following line to add your AWS access information.

 ```
 ALLUXIO_JAVA_OPTS="-Dfs.s3n.awsAccessKeyId=AWS_ACCESS_KEY_ID -Dfs.s3n.awsSecretAccessKey=AWS_SECRET_ACCESS_KEY"